Updated August 2017!

 The Crocodile Trophy

-It’s been going for 20 years, and while no longer a 3 week hammering across Central Australia, it isn’t easy.
-The Croc now runs over 8 days, from Cairns to Port Douglas, in Tropical North Queensland, Australia.
-It’s worth noting that Australia isn’t flat, as many stages have over 2000m climbing.
+It’s been going for over 20 years, and while no longer a 3 week hammering across Central Australia, it isn’t easy.
+The Croc now runs over 7 days, from Cairns to Port Douglas, in Tropical North Queensland, Australia.
+It’s worth noting that Australia isn’t flat, as some stages have over 2000m climbing.
 And it’s not all desert, you will spend time in the rainforest, rugged bushland, and a day or two in the outback.
 Plus you will take in the amazing trails of Smithfield and Atherton MTB Parks.
-For 2014 onwards, the ‘Croc’ has a UCI S1 status.
+For 2014 onwards, the ‘Croc’ has a UCI status.
 For more information, go to the Crocodile Trophy website.
-New for 2016, riders can have a host and base themselves out of accommodation, making the experience a lot more comfortable, but also making it easier for family members to come along and support the rider.
-Best of all, you’re more likely to experience the true nature of Tropical North Queensland, by staying in some of the beautiful townships.

 Mongolia Bike Challenge